khalid-hussain/shaheen/chap16.md

 Basher said, "Please start."

-Moosa involuntarily picked up a morsel but he had lost his appetite.
+Musa involuntarily picked up a morsel but he had lost his appetite.
 His hand stopped as it reached his mouth.
 Curtains of tears drew in front of his eyes.
 A voice drenched in pain came out of his mouth, "Badr!
 Badr!" and he put down the bite onto the cloth-spread.

 In a state of immense concern, the hosts were looking at him.
-Moosa hid his face in his sleeves.
+Musa hid his face in his sleeves.
 The mujahid who would make the hearts of lions to shudder, who had learned to fight storms and play with lightening, who had the boldness of laughing in the horrific face of death, was crying in this packed